ShadowKing345/LastWhisper-Discord-Bot/docs/Configuration/index.md

 Configuration files are to be stored inside the [`config`](/config) directory found in the project root.

 The name of the files shall be as follows, `{configuration-type}.json`.
-By default, the `configuration-type` placeholder should be default however you can create a development file used for development instead.
+By default, the `configuration-type` placeholder should be `common` however you can create a development file used for development instead using the file name `development`.

+*Note: You must have `NODE_ENV` environment variable set to `development` in order to have this configuration file work*

 A dev or production configuration should overwrite the common configuration values.
 You can also change which type will be used by changing the NODE_ENV variable.